mtoof/mtoof/README.md

 <h1 align="center">Hi 👋, I'm Mojtaba</h1>
 <h3 align="left">A recent graduate in software development from <a href="https://www.hive.fi/" rel="nofollow">Hive Helsinki (42 school)</a>.
 My strengths lie in being an experienced team player, demonstrating unwavering
 commitment, and excelling in problem-solving.
-Keen interest in backend development roles , but I am motivated to contribute across various programming development positions as well.
+Keen interest in Back-end roles , but I am motivated to contribute across various programming development positions as well.
 Prior to my journey into software development, I accumulated over 5 years of experience as a Network Specialist